BrokenShell/Fibs/README.md

 F(n) = F(n-1) + F(n-2) for n > 1
 ```

-Some interesting properties of the Fibonacci sequence include:

-Golden Ratio (Phi): As the sequence progresses, the ratio between consecutive terms approaches the Golden Ratio, approximately 1.6180339887...
-This number is considered aesthetically pleasing and has been used in art, architecture, and design throughout history.

-Sum of consecutive Fibonacci numbers: The sum of the first n Fibonacci numbers is equal to the (n+2)nd Fibonacci number minus 1.
-In other words, F(0) + F(1) + F(2) + ... + F(n) = F(n+2) - 1.

-GCD and Fibonacci numbers: The greatest common divisor (GCD) of two Fibonacci numbers, F(m) and F(n), is another Fibonacci number, specifically F(GCD(m, n)).

-Periodicity modulo m: The Fibonacci sequence exhibits periodicity when taken modulo m for any positive integer m.
-This is known as Pisano periods.

-Fibonacci numbers and Lucas numbers: The Lucas numbers are a related sequence with a similar recursive definition, but they start with 2 and 1 instead of 0 and 1.
-Many identities and properties connect the Fibonacci and Lucas numbers.

-Fibonacci numbers in nature: The Fibonacci sequence is frequently found in nature, including the arrangement of leaves on a stem, the branching of trees, the number of petals on flowers, and the spiral patterns of seeds in fruits.

-Recursive and iterative algorithms: Although the Fibonacci sequence is defined recursively, it can be computed using both recursive and iterative methods.
-The recursive method has a higher time complexity, while the iterative method is more efficient and avoids potential issues with stack overflow.

-Matrix exponentiation and closed-form expression: The Fibonacci sequence can be calculated using matrix exponentiation, which allows for a more efficient computation of the nth term.
-Additionally, the closed-form expression for the nth Fibonacci number, known as Binet's formula, relies on the Golden Ratio and its conjugate.

-In summary, the Fibonacci sequence is a fascinating series of numbers with numerous mathematical properties and applications in various fields.
-As a genius programmer, understanding the Fibonacci sequence and its properties would allow me to apply this knowledge to diverse problem-solving situations and develop innovative solutions.

 ### Code Examples
 - Fib Recursion: `/fib_funcs/fib_recursive.py`
 - Fib Iteration: `/fib_funcs/fib_iteration.py`